fredjarlier/mpiMarkDup/README.md

 # mpiMarkDup

 MPI and C based program of marking duplicates for Next Generation Sequencing technology.

-This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University.
+The code is a fork from the mpiSORT project.
+We add a process to manage the marking of duplicates read.

 The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
-To do that we rely on MPI and C technology and parallel algorithms.
+To do that we rely on low level  technology and parallel algorithms.

-The project is still under development and first results are encouraging.
+The project is still under development so feel free to test it and report.

-The code is a fork from the mpiSORT.
-We add an extra process in the loop to manage the marking of duplicates read.
+This is an open project initiated by Institut Curie HPC team and students from Paris Descartes University.

 Release notes
 -------------